Insurance is precautionary, Investments are progressive.

 Let’s review the returns of the funds HDFC Life ProGrowth Plus has produced over the past 5 years.

-The table below shows the NAV of the units of different funds of HDFC ProGrowth Plus on 24 Oct 2019 (present) and on 24 Oct 2014 along with respective 5 year return.
+The table below shows the HDFC ProGrowth Plus NAV for all the funds on 17 Feb 2020 (present) and 18 Feb 2015 with respective 5 year return rate.

 From the table, the top 4 funds are high risk funds which are exposed to higher ratio equities for higher returns.
-But, even for such high risk, they have generated only 9.33% —a 5-year average return.
+But, even for such high risk, they have generated only 9.8%—a 5-year average annualized return.

 Besides, on this return different charges like Fund Management Charge, Risk Charge, etc will be levied.
 It will bring down the return rate even further.